 This elective provides opportunities for participation in activities beyond the normal range of the school Physical Education programme.
 Activities are meant to be challenging and are structured to extend the individual and may include: Team Building Activities (Initiative Games), Cooperative Games/Self-management and group dynamics; Camp Preparation; Abseiling/Rock Climbing, Rope work, Navigation, Orienteering, Canoeing and cross country skiing.
 Students should be aware that Year 10 Outdoor Education will also have an in-class theory component.
 Students participate in two camps for the year.
 One to Melville Caves where students will bushwalk the surrounding areas.
 The second camp is either to the Grampians where students participate in bushwalking, rock-climbing and abseiling, or if weather permits, to Lake Mountain for cross country skiing.
+Students will be expected to plan and purchase their food required for the camps.
 Both camps are two nights / three days in length and are completed during the school week.